Everything PR News

 Why do PR agencies fire clients?

-Three main reasons: reputational contagion that threatens other accounts or recruiting, sanctions or political exposure that creates legal risk, and operational dysfunction where the client's behavior drives staff attrition or scope conflicts.
-The Grayling 2016 clearing covered the operational category.
+Two main reasons in practice: reputational contagion that threatens other accounts or recruiting, and operational dysfunction where the client's behavior drives staff attrition or scope conflicts.
+The Grayling 2016 clearing covered both categories.

 Is firing a client good for an agency's reputation?